 What was the ferry to Patras, Greece like?

 All in all, I loved the ferry to Greece.
 Once we left the harbor, the sun was setting.
-Then the on-sight cafeteria opened up and served a wide range of serve-yourself meals.
+Then the on-site cafeteria opened up and served a wide range of serve-yourself meals.
 It was my first Greek meal, so I loaded up on the tzatziki.

 You can stay in the lounge or restaurant for the evening, but I headed to bed quite early.
 And slept like a baby!
 The roaring engine and the calm movement of the sea rocked me to sleep.